benjamincrozat/content/posts/laravel-pulse.md

 }
 ```

+## Install custom cards made by the community

+The Laravel community is already working on custom cards to make it even more useful.
+Here's the link to the article where I try to gather the best ones I've found: [The best custom cards for Laravel Pulse](/best-laravel-pulse-custom-cards)

 ## Contribute to Laravel Pulse

 Laravel Pulse's is free, open source, and is available through a GitHub repository at [laravel/pulse](https://github.com/laravel/pulse).
 You can send as many Pull Requests as you want for bug fixes and enhancements.